mimiframework/mimiframework.github.io/index.md

 ## News

 The Mimi developement team recently participated in the 2019 Association of Environmental and Resource Economists (AERE) summer conference during the pre-conference workshop on Advances in Integrated Assessment Models.
 This included both a presentation and a hands-on session demonstrating various use cases for Mimi.
 The Github repository [here](https://github.com/davidanthoff/teaching-2019-aere-workshop) contains a) all slides from the workshop and b) all the code from the hands on sessions, which may be of interest to Mimi users.
+Importantly note that the linked code represents as a snapwhot of Mimi at the time of the workshop, and **will not** be updated to reflect new changes.

 ## Models using Mimi